pavelmdescamps1002/autogen-ML-assistant/README.md

 Open the JSON editor view and simply copy-paste the contents of the team-config.json file into the JSON editor.
 When switching back to visual builder, the team should have appeared and is ready to run!

+You can test the team by pressing the blue Run button.
+Alternatively, you can go to Playground and use the drop-down menu next to New Session to create a chat that's not deleted afterwards.

+# Components

+## Listen tool

+## Speech tool

+## Agent prompts